6eff/MakersBnB/README.md

 So that control when my spaces are available
 I want to be able to offer a range of available dates

-As a potential guest
-So that I can decide where to stay
-I want to specify a range of dates

-As a potential guest
-So that I can decide where to stay
-I want to see a list of available spaces for a particular date range

-As a potential guest
-So that I can arrange a booking
-I want to be able to request to hire a space for a night

 As an owner
 So that I can decide who is staying
 I want to be able to approve a hire request